wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

                    ...
 ```

-They allow us evaluate expressions based on the possible cases of
+It allow us evaluate expressions based on the possible cases of
 the value of a variable, and we can also do pattern matching on them.
 If non pattern unifies it throws an error.

-- expression and all patterns must have the same type
+- The expression and all patterns must have the same type
-- every result must have the same type
+- Every result must have the same type

 Example: